Useful information FAQs.

 Learn more

-• For lithium: Umicore, LG Energy Solution, Stellantis, Volkswagen, Renault Group.
+• For lithium: Umicore, LG Energy Solution, Stellantis, Glencore.

 • Vulcan is aiming for a phased growth approach, Phase One starting from core of field where Vulcan already owns production/re-injection wells in operation.

 • Phase One is focused on Vulcan’s proven, brine-producing Lionheart (LIO) development area in Rhineland-Palatinate, Germany.
-Phase One focuses on Proved Reserves of 318kt LCE for years 0-15 of production, then Probable Reserves of 252kt LCE for years 16-30.
+Lionheart focuses on Proved Reserves of 318kt LCE for years 0-15 of production, then Probable Reserves of 252kt LCE for years 16-30.

 • 130km covers Vulcan’s entire process, from wellsite to battery-ready product.